StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 The block is then executed on top of the last executed (not settled) state.

-After executing the block, the block executor advances its timestamp based on the gas usage of the block.
+After executing the block, the executor advances its timestamp based on the gas usage of the block, also increasing the gas _excess_ for the pricing algorithm.

 The block's execution time is now timestamped and the block is available to be settled.